9 Amazing Destinations for Winter in Greece

 Or at least had a layover on your way to Mykonos.

-But Athens in winter is a much different, and in my opinion, a better experience.
-In the summer tourist season, locals become part of a mass exodus from the burning sun and 100-degree weather, leaving central Athens to be taken over by tour groups and a haze of traffic.
+But Athens in winter is a very different, and in my opinion, better experience.
+In the summer tourist season, locals become part of a mass exodus from the burning sun and 100-degree weather, leaving central Athens to be taken over by tour groups and a haze of tourist traffic.

-In the winter, Athens very much becomes a fully Greek city again.
-It’s one of the best places to visit in Greece in December, as the city is all lit up and decorated for Christmas.
+In winter, Athens very much becomes a fully Greek city again.
+It’s also one of the best places to visit in Greece in December, as Athens at Christmas time is all lit up, with a Christmas tree set up in Syntagma Square, and celebrations and parties going on all over the city.

 Head out with the alternative crowd in Gazi.
 Walk the charming streets of Plaka surrounded only by local Athenians.
 Admire the beautiful old buildings in Psiri.
 Get your classy night out in Kolonaki.